bengu1/GoldMod-Cube2/README.md

 **Bug Reports:**

 If you suspect any bugs and problems, likes and dislikes message me on IRC, E-Mail or talk with me ingame, i'm always listening.
-New Ideas for some features are desired ;), but no insulting about anything, i dont waste time with random noobs
+New Ideas for some features are desired ;), but no insulting about anything, i dont waste time with random noobs.

 -------------------------------------------------------------------------------------------------------------